 Homeless Services: Peer Outreach at DC Public Library

-You can contact a peer specialist to schedule an appointment.
+You can contact a peer specialist to find out where you can meet or to schedule an appointment.

 This sevice is supported in part by the